 This is done by dragging and dropping the plug-in onto the track header rather than a single clip.

-Davinci Resolve plugins a fairly simple to install and use, so I am sure you will be fine with them.
-Now let’s touch a bit on how to add Plugins.
+Davinci Resolve plug-ins are fairly simple to install and use – so let’s touch a bit on how to add plug-ins.

 To remove background noise from the video: